What is Website Accessibility?

 Whichever you use, describe what’s happening in the picture and what purpose it serves for the broader context of the site.
 If the image is purely decorative or the surrounding context already explains the content, you can add an empty <alt> attribute.
 This will let the user know that there is a picture there, but it doesn’t communicate any information.
 It’s better than no alt text at all because some screen readers read the file name to the user if they can’t find any alt text.

-The photo on the bottom is a good example of the purpose alt text serves.
+This is an example of the purpose alt text serves.
 It is short and concise, but describes what the picture shows.

 7. Avoid Photosensitive Seizure Triggers